 Easy Beef and Broccoli

-Beef & broccoli is a go-to order at Asian restaurants…. even sometimes at Thai restaurants, like I said on self.com.
-These versions are pretty different, and now I really want to make a Thai style beef & broccoli…. but I gotta make room in my fridge for oyster and fish sauce. womp, womp.
-In the meantime, enjoy this really easy & super delicious soy sauce based beef & broccoli.
+Beef and broccoli is a go-to order at Asian restaurants…. even sometimes at Thai restaurants, like I said on self.com.
+These versions are pretty different, and now I really want to make a Thai style beef and broccoli…. but I gotta make room in my fridge for oyster and fish sauce. womp, womp.
+In the meantime, enjoy this really easy & super delicious soy sauce based beef and broccoli.
 Annnd just like all my other recipes, this takes right around 30 minutes.
 So seriously, unless you live next door to a Chinese restaurant, it’s just as quick as take-out.

 - 1 cup brown rice quick cooking